ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-emails-from-a-service.md

    - The first backend call is a `POST` request to the hospital service to reserve the appointment.
 The `hospital_id` and `category` values are used as path parameters.

    - Use the `is` check to decide the flow based on the response to the client call.
-If the request failed, return an `http:NotFound` response.
+If the request failed with a `4xx` status code, return an `http:NotFound` response.
 Else, if the payload could not be bound to `Appointment` as expected or if there were any other failures, respond with an `http:InternalServerError` response.

    - If the appointment reservation was successful, we can make the payment by making a `POST` request to the payment service.
 The payload includes details extracted out from the original request (for `card_number`) and the appointment reservation response (for `appointmentNumber`, `doctor`, `patient`, `fee`, and `confirmed`).